IpankajI/ecom/README.md

-building a e-commerce plaform with java and spring.
+building an e-commerce plaform with java and spring.

 # Roadmap:
 - [x] set up project